yuezhizizhang/yuezhizizhang.github.io/_posts/2019-08-23-a-hard-lesson-of-upgrading-to-angular8.markdown

 Well, the real problem is with **Promise** and **async/await**.
 In our app, every HTTP request is turned into a **Promise**.
 In addition, all of the asynchronous calls are turned into synchronous looking codes with **async/await**.

 You remember to support IE 11, I have changed the TypeScript compile target back to **es5**.
-Apparaently, the generated JavaScript codes has a poor performance.
+Apparaently, the generated JavaScript codes to support async/await has a poor performance.
 This blog [Compiling async/await to ES3/ES5 in TypeScript](https://mariusschulz.com/blog/compiling-async-await-to-es3-es5-in-typescript) explains how awful JavaScript codes would be if compile **async/await** to **es5**.
 Having said that, however with Angular 6, even though TypeScripts are compiled to **es5** as well, I didn't feel **async/await** has a such big impact on the performance.

 Anyway, to improve the AJAX performance, we have to drop support of IE 11 and compile TypeScripts to **es2015** instead.
 Another reason we can't support IE 11 anymore is because Clarity 2 datagrid is almost not responding in IE 11.
 When you drag the scrollbar, the page refreshes very slowly.